 Use your hand mixer again on low to combine the eggs and vanilla extract into your batter until it is nice and smooth once again.

-Time for your flour, cocoa powder, baking powder, and salt.
+Then, add the flour, cocoa powder, baking powder, and salt.
 Well, you guessed it—your hand mixer is once again your best friend here!

 Use it on high to integrate your dry ingredients, mixing until there are no visible clumps.
 Biting into a lump of cocoa powder or baking powder makes for a bitter, unpleasant taste.